Anno Dracula

 Anno Dracula is a 1992 horror novel by British writer Kim Newman, the first in the Anno Dracula series.
 It is an alternate history using 19th-century English historical settings and personalities, along with characters from popular fiction.

 Plot summary

 The interplay between humans who have chosen to "turn" into vampires and those who are "warm" (humans) is the backdrop for the plot which tracks Jack the Ripper's politically charged destruction of vampire prostitutes.
 The reader is alternately and sympathetically introduced to various points of view.
 The main characters are Jack the Ripper, and his hunters Charles Beauregard (an agent of the Diogenes Club), and Geneviève Dieudonné, an elder French vampire (a similar version of Dieudonné appeared in Newman's trilogy of novels, written under the pseudonym Jack Yeovil, for the Warhammer Fantasy universe).

+Origins

+Newman credits Tod Browning's version of Dracula with creating a lifelong interest in horror, vampires and the character of Dracula specifically, having seen it as a child.
+He developed the general idea of an alternate history where Dracula was not defeated, as in Bram Stoker's original novel, during the 1980s but says he did not start working on the project until 1989-1991, having been asked to contribute a story to an anthology project, The Mammoth Book of Vampires.
+The resulting short story, Red Reign, was the "bare skeleton" of what became Anno Dracula.

+Newman says he was drawn to using the murders of Jack the Ripper as a structure for the narrative because they involved "the highest in the land… and the dregs in the gutter", as well as noting that the presence of a character with medical expertise known as 'Jack' in Stoker's story made it a natural fit.
+The author also hoped to show the social unrest of the historical 1880s to contrast with the image of "Victorian values" as espoused by the British government of the 1980s.